Rello/audioplayer/README.md

 MP3, MP4, Ogg Vorbis, Opus, and Waveform Audio.
 [Read more …](https://github.com/rello/audioplayer/wiki/audio-files-and-mime-types)

 ### Supported Browsers
 Latest versions of Chrome, Firefox, and Safari.
+Mobile browsers may be restricted in functionality and handling.
 Internet Explorer and Edge are not supported.

 ### Languages